 No matter which disorder from which an individual is suffering, it’s important to know that treatment can help and, for many fear related issues, talk therapy for anxiety is often the most effective option.
 That’s because talk therapy for anxiety — unlike anxiety medication alone —treats more than just the symptoms of the problem.
 Talk therapy can help uncover the underlying causes of worries and fears; look at situations in new, less frightening ways; and develop better coping and problem-solving skills.
 Overall, different modalities of therapy offer the tools to overcome anxiety.

-Because anxiety disorders differ so considerably, therapy should be tailored to fit the symptoms and diagnosis.
+Because anxiety disorders differ so considerably, therapy should be tailored to fit the anxiety symptoms and diagnosis.
 The length of therapy will also depend on the type and severity of the anxiety disorder.
 However, many anxiety therapies are relatively short-term.
 According to the American Psychological Association, many people improve significantly within 8 to 10 therapy sessions.
 While many different types of therapy are used to treat anxiety, the most popular approaches are cognitive behavioral therapy (CBT) and exposure therapy, and can either be used separately or together.

 Cognitive behavioral therapy (CBT) is the most widely-used therapy for anxiety disorders because research has shown it to be effective in the treatment of many anxiety related issues like panic disorder, phobias, social anxiety disorder, and generalized anxiety disorder, among many other conditions.
 CBT works by addressing negative patterns and distortions in the way one looks at the world through a two pronged approach.
 Cognitive therapy examines how negative thoughts, or cognitions, contribute to anxiety.
 Behavior therapy examines how a person behaves and reacts in situations that trigger anxiety.

 It’s only natural for a person to avoid situations that cause feelings of anxiety.
 Aside from the inconvenience factor, the problem with avoiding fears is that it leaves little room to overcome them.
 In fact, avoiding fears often makes them stronger.
 Exposure therapy, as the name suggests, exposes a person to the situations or objects that they fear.
 The philosophy is that through repeated exposures, a patient will feel an increasing sense of control over the situation and anxiety will diminish.
-The exposure is done in one of two ways: A therapist may ask you to imagine the scary situation, or you may confront it in real life. may be used alone, or it may be conducted as part of cognitive behavioral therapy.
+The exposure is done in one of two ways: A therapist may ask you to imagine the scary situation, or you may confront it in real life.
+This type of systematic desensitization may be used alone, or it may be conducted as part of cognitive behavioral therapy.